diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

 Redux is a predictable state container for JavaScript apps.
-It helps us write applications that behave consistently, and are easy to test and debug.
+It helps us write applications that use a central state/store, behave consistently, and are easy to test and debug.
 You can use Redux together with [React](https://reactjs.org/), or with any other view library.

 Using Redux with our React apps enables us to have one state which serves as a "single source of truth".